fmcalcagno/Servier/README.md

-SERVIER DATA SCIENCE TEST
+Smiles Property Detector
 ==========================

-    This is the README file of the Servier Data Science Test created by Facundo Calcagno (fmcalcagno@gmail.com).
+    This is the README file of a Smiles Property Detector Test created by Facundo Calcagno (fmcalcagno@gmail.com).
     In the following lines I'll go through the installation, usage and execution process of the package, and I'll explain some of my choices during the project.